 I don’t have the answers – just the questions.
 And that’s a pretty good place to start.

 What questions are you asking yourself to prepare for the wearable boom?
 What should marketers be considering as they get ready, once again, to adapt to new technologies?
-Tweet your answer to us @TINT or comment below.
+Tweet your answer to us @TINT.
 We’d love to hear your thoughts.